Nima-Mollaei/chess_structure/README.md

 ## 🤝 Contributing

 Feel free to contribute to this project!
 Fork the repository and submit a pull request.
-If you find any issues or have suggestions, please open an issue
+If you find any issues or have suggestions, please open an issue.